giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/reactive-offer/offer-provision.md

 When an offer fails, the caller has wasted some gas.
 To compensate the caller, Mangrove gives them a _bounty_ in native tokens.
 Offers must provision enough ethers to maximize the chances that Mangrove can compensate the caller.
 In more details:

-* Every offer logic that posted an offer has a balance in ethers held by Mangrove.
+* Every maker contract that posted an offer has a balance in ethers held by Mangrove.
 Funds can be freely added to or withdrawn from the balance.
-* Whenever the logic creates or updates an offer, its balance is adjusted so that enough native tokens are locked as the offer's provision.
+* Whenever the contract creates or updates an offer, its balance is adjusted so that enough native tokens are locked as the offer's provision.
   * If the offer is retracted that provision is credited back to the logic's account balance.
-  * If the offer is executed and fails, part or all of the provision is sent as compensation, to the caller.
+  * If the offer logic is executed and fails, part or all of the provision is sent as compensation, to the caller.
 We call that the bounty.
-The rest of the provision is credited back to the offer logic's account balance.
+The rest of the provision is credited back to the maker contract's account balance.

 ## Funding an offer

-There are three ways an offer logic can credit its balance on Mangrove.
-(1) The logic may either call the `fund` function, or (2) make a call to the fallback function with some value, or (3) pay on the fly when a [new offer is posted](./#posting-a-new-offer).&#x20;
+There are three ways a maker contract can credit its balance on Mangrove.
+(1) The contract may either call the `fund` function, or (2) make a call to the fallback function with some value, or (3) pay on the fly when a [new offer is posted](./#posting-a-new-offer).&#x20;

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';